Steve-Fenton/stevefenton.co.uk/src/pages/blog/2026/01/experimenting-with-antigravity.md

 This is where I learned the keyboard shortcuts. `ALT` + `Enter` to accept a change. `ALT` + `L` to move to the next change.
 You can also use `ALT` + `Shift` + `Backspace` to reject a change.
 I did that last one by accident!

 One piece of feedback I have is that the hover bar telling you these shortcut keys obscures the first line of the change, which isn't ideal.

+Getting fluid with this mechanism is going to be key to success.
+This may be a better way to review changes than mopping up in the source control changes at the end.
+That hover box position needs to be fixed to make this work well.

 ## Checking in